-If you've arrived here, you're definitely interested in learning more about TCP.
-One of the most important protocols in the Internet protocol suite is the Transmission Control Protocol (TCP).
-Its origins may be traced back to the first network deployment when it was used to supplement the Internet Protocol (IP).
+If you've arrived here, you're interested in learning more about the TCP protocol.
+One of the most important protocols in the Internet protocol suite is the Transmission Control Protocol.
+Its origins may be traced back to the first network deployment, which was used to supplement the Internet Protocol (IP).
 As a result, TCP/IP is a term that is frequently used to refer to the complete package.
 This article will take you through the entire concept, and at the end, you will not only know what TCP is, but you will be well-versed in the matter.

 Transmission Control Protocol is a standard for establishing and maintaining a network communication in which application software may interchange data.
 In simple words, It's a connection-focused communications system that makes it easier to send and receive messages across a network of computers.

 It's also the most widely used protocol in Internet Protocol networks.
 TCP is used in conjunction with the IP, which specifies the way systems exchange data bits.

 TCP and IP are the fundamental rules that govern the internet.
 TCP is defined by the Internet Engineering Task Force (IETF) in RFC 793, a Request for Comment (RFC) standards protocol.
 They are often attributed to TCP/IP.

 How does TCPIP operate [TCP IP protocol]?

 TCP permits information to be sent to both ends.
 This implies that TCP-enabled systems may transmit data in real-time, much like a phone call.
 Segments, also known as packets, are the protocol's primary units of data transfer.